 And the healthcare world continues to change and evolve as new discoveries and breakthroughs occur.
-However, even as we become more advanced in our ability to diagnose and treat diseases, there is still an obstacle that must be considered – and that must be overcome in practically every scenario.
+However, even as we become more advanced in our ability to diagnose and treat diseases, there is still an obstacle that must be considered and overcome in practically every scenario.
 That obstacle?
 Language barriers.

 The Many Reasons Translation Is So Vital

 It isn’t that difficult to start seeing just why translation is such a vital part of the healthcare field and how it can impact virtually every aspect of modern medicine.
-The world is shrinking thanks to the internet, and today it’s easier than ever to network, interface, and communicate with others on the other side of the globe.
-And of course, more and more countries are becoming ‘blended’ in terms of cultures, languages, and more.
+The world is shrinking thanks to the Internet, and today it’s easier than ever to network, interface, and communicate with others on the opposite side of the globe.
+And of course, more and more countries are becoming “blended” in terms of cultures, languages, and more.

 Just consider some of the main reasons that proper translation is so important to good healthcare:

-· Those traveling abroad who suffer a medical issue need to be able to receive treatment that take into consideration their current conditions or prescriptions.
+- Those traveling abroad who suffer a medical issue need to be able to receive treatments that take into consideration their current conditions or prescriptions.
 Translation services ensure that this occurs.